Skip to main content

 Loans

 If you apply for financial aid, you may be offered loans as part of your school's financial aid offer.
-A loan is money you borrow and much pay back with interest.
+A loan is money you BORROW and MUST PAY back with interest.

 If you decide to take out a loan, make sure you understand who is making the loan and the terms and conditions of the loan.
 Student loans can come from the federal government or from private sources such as a bank or financial institution.
 Loans made by the federal government, called federal student loans, usually offer borrowers lower interest rates and have more flexible repayment options than loans from banks or other private sources.